JelleManders/Documentation/Mailerq/4.4/spool-directory.md

 the recipient(s).

 Although using the spool directory is very convenient for sending out mails it is also very slow.
-This is caused byt the fact the every mail needs to be written to and read from disk.
+This is caused by the fact the every mail needs to be written to and read from disk.
 We therefore encourage you to use the other methods to send mails to MailerQ.